 To get to the meat of this matter, we first need to talk about the Sony a9 and its adoption and acceptance by the pro community.
-When Sony launched the original a9 mirrorless camera, people were awed by the 20fps shooting with no viewfinder blackout, and amazed by the autofocus tracking capabilities.
-Almost every major photographic publication, print and web, would peg this camera as the top performing professional camera for sports photography, and to some extent wildlife photography, depending the subject.
+When Sony launched the original a9 mirrorless camera, people were awed by the 20fps shooting with no viewfinder blackout and amazed by the autofocus tracking capabilities.
+Almost every major photographic publication, print and web, would peg this camera as the top-performing professional camera for sports photography, and to some extent wildlife photography, depending on the subject.

-At the time, the major weakness to the Sony mirrorless system was the total lack of super telephoto lenses that the professional sports photography community needs to go with such a camera.
-I couldn’t wrap my head around that at the time, and I do think it was a blunder on Sony’s part to release a camera that didn’t have the right lenses for the target audience.
+At the time, the major weakness to the Sony mirrorless system was the total lack of super-telephoto lenses that the professional sports photography community needs to go with such a camera.
+I couldn’t wrap my head around that then, and I think it was a blunder on Sony’s part to release a camera that didn’t have the right lenses for the target audience.
 I know many who disregarded the camera on that basis, and rightfully so.
-To many pros it made no difference how good the camera was if it didn’t have the 400mm f/2.8 and 600mm f/4 lenses that are the staple.
+To many pros, it made no difference how good the camera was, if it didn’t have the 400mm f/2.8 and 600mm f/4 lenses that are the staple.

 Then the a9 II is announced, and the internet nearly has a meltdown.

 While the a9 was much loved by reviewers for many reasons, it was not without flaws.
 Weather sealing could have been better, the buttons were a bit small, the second SD card slot was only UHS-I speed and the grip was too small for a camera that would have huge lenses mounted to it.
 When the a9 was launched, people loved to moan about these things, so Sony fixed them on the a9 II.